olgasolodovnikova/dtu-digital-twin-mm/README.md

 - define the key components of a digital twin and identify areas where digital twins can be applied,
 - explain the difference between a digital model, a digital shadow, and a digital twin.​

 **Part 2** contains a simulated interaction with a digital twin.
 You will need to execute and interact with Python scripts from this repository.
-You can watch an introductory video covering the installation as well as how you can interact with the code.
+You can *watch an introductory video* follow the guide below covering the installation as well.
 The files can be evaluated using the included `digital_twin_exercise.ipynb` Jupyter notebook, or executed in your preferred Python IDE.

 ## Installation
 This guide assumes you have a working installation of Python, the [conda](https://docs.conda.io/en/latest/) package manager and git.